discuitnet/docs/docs/self-hosting.md

 Welcome to the self-hosting guide for Discuit!
 Here, you'll find step-by-step instructions on how to set up and run Discuit on your own server.

-## Questions

-### How can I get help with setting up Discuit?

-- [GitHub Issues](https://github.com/discuitnet/discuit/issues): If you encounter any issues during the setup process, feel free to create a new issue on the Discuit repository.
-- [DiscuitDev](https://discuit.net/DiscuitDev): Join the DiscuitDev community to get help from other Discuit users and developers.

-### What are the OS requirements for running Discuit?

-Discuit is designed to run on Linux-based systems.
-If you're using a different operating system, you may need to adapt the instructions accordingly.

 ## Prerequisites

 Before you begin, make sure you have the following installed on your system: